skip to main content

 This is why it can be a great choice for college students with limited funds.
 It is important to be aware though that distributions taken from traditional IRAs are taxed, so when you cash in on your retirement, you’ll have to pay the taxes then.

-A traditional IRA can be a great choice for investors who:
+A traditional IRA can be a great choice for college investors who have limited income.

 Roth IRA Benefits